309: The Amazing Colossal Man

 See note on Citizen Kane, above.

-The Twilight Zone was a science fiction anthology TV series that aired from 1959-1964.
+An imitation of Rod Serling, creator and narrator of sci-fi anthology series The Twilight Zone, which aired on TV from 1959-1964.
 The phrase “… in the Twilight Zone” made frequent appearances on the show.

 “What made him grow?”
 Wonder Bread.